-Shahbazi has been awarded several international honours including a 2021 Sylva Gelber Award, the 2021 Walter Prsytawski Prize, a 2019 Dame Kiri Te Kanawa Foundation Award, and was a finalist at the 2019 Veronica Dunne International Singing Competition.
-He was awarded the Royal Opera House Covent Garden Prize at the 2018 International Belvedere Competition, the 2nd Prize at the 2018 Innsbrucker Baroque Competiton, and top prizes at the 2017 Opéra Avignon Jeunes Espoirs Competition.
+Cameron Shahbazi has been awarded with several international honours including the Sylva Gelber Award (2021), the Walter Prsytawski Prize (2021) and the Dame Kiri Te Kanawa Foundation Award (2019).
+In 2019, he was a finalist at the Veronica Dunne International Singing Competition.
+He was awarded the Royal Opera House Covent Garden Prize at the 2018 International Belvedere Competition, won the 2nd Prize at the 2018 Innsbrucker Baroque Competition, and top prizes at the 2017 Opéra Avignon Jeunes Espoirs Competition.